ninoseki/sqlmodel-filters/README.md

 assert heros[0].name == "Spider-Boy"
 ```

-Note that a value is automatically casted based on a field definition.
+Note that a value is automatically casted based on a field of the model.

 ```py
 # age: Optional[int]